Fern spiral

 An agreement was created between the client’s conscious mind and her subconscious to use her physical body sensations as a conduit to deliver a warning if she was engaging in activities or mental processes that were worsening the fibromyalgia.

-With her newfound awareness and the techniques that she could continue to practice on her own, my client was allowed to maintain conscious control over her condition.
-If she falls back into old patterns, she has a known sensory signal that will remind her to take steps to decrease the severity of the disease and its painful symptoms. you can also use pain relief like arthrogenix
+With her newfound awareness and techniques, she could continue practicing on her own, and my client maintained conscious control over her condition.
+If she falls back into old patterns, she has a known sensory signal that will remind her to take steps to decrease the severity of the disease and its painful symptoms.

 How to Reduce the Effects of Trauma